jrowellfx/lsseq/README.md

 An especially powerful feature of `lsseq` is the ability to sort by time across different directories!
 This is special to `lsseq` as `/bin/ls` doesn't sort by time across directories.
-Here's how you do it with `lsseq`, the description snipped rom the output of `lsseq --help`:
+Here's how you do it with `lsseq`, the description snipped from the output of `lsseq --help`:
 ```
   --globalSortByTime    when using either --prependPathAbs or --prependPathRel
                         then this option will sort ALL sequences by time